socomsystems/documentation/admin_manual/installation/harden_server.rst

 Hardening and security guidance
 ===============================

-Nextcloud aims to ship with secure defaults that do not need to get modified by administrators.
-However, in some cases some additional security hardening can be applied in scenarios were the administrator has complete control over the Nextcloud instance.
-This page assumes that you run Nextcloud Server on Apache2 in a Linux environment.
+cyfrSpaces aims to ship with secure defaults that do not need to get modified by administrators.
+However, in some cases some additional security hardening can be applied in scenarios were the administrator has complete control over the cyfrSpaces instance.
+This page assumes that you run cyfrSpaces Server on Apache2 in a Linux environment.

-.. note:: Nextcloud will warn you in the administration interface if some critical security-relevant options are missing.
+.. note:: cyfrSpaces will warn you in the administration interface if some critical security-relevant options are missing.
 However, it is still up to the server administrator to review and maintain system security.

 Limit on password length
 ------------------------

-Nextcloud uses the bcrypt algorithm, and thus for security and performance reasons, e.g. Denial of Service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
+cyfrSpaces uses the bcrypt algorithm, and thus for security and performance reasons, e.g. Denial of Service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
 This applies to all passwords that you use in Nextcloud: user passwords, passwords on link shares, and